 Jackfruit is a relative of the fig and the breadfruit, and it is widely grown in the Western Ghats of southern India and the rainforests of Malaysia.

 We’ve been eating a lot of jackfruit since coming to Bali, as it’s a really popular cooking ingredient all over Asia and especially in Indonesia.
 As we’ve been eating it so much, it seemed only right that we share this jackfruit curry recipe with you all!
+And we love this ingredient so much that we've dedicated a whole article to it.
+Get even more amazing jackfruit recipe inspiration.

 What does jackfruit look like?